shrBadihi/ARDiff_Equiv_Checking/README.md

 ### Z3
 For checking the equivalence of symbolic summaries, the Z3 constraint solver is used.

 The Z3 library files needed by JPF-symbc for Unix and Windows are provided in our Implementation directory (under jpf-git/jpf-symbc/lib) and must be included in the PATH (Windows) or LD_LIBRARY_PATH (Linux) or DYLD_LIBRARY_PATH (OSX) environnment variable.
+For example:

 ````yaml
 LD_LIBRARY_PATH="/.../path-to-ARDiff_Equiv_Checking-folder/jpf-git/jpf-symbc/lib"
 ````

 Executables to run Z3 from the command line are also included in the Implementation folder.
 You do not need to include the executable to your PATH variable.

 You can refer to [Z3](https://github.com/Z3Prover/z3) for more information or to build Z3 yourself.